Jatinkalal/Jatin-Kalal.github.io/README.md

 - Item in range filter system
 - Shopping cart system

+### Objectives

+- To identify set of buisness cases/ functionalities for the e-commerce domain
+- Provide algorithmic solution to each of the identified buisness cases
+- Justify with time and space complexities for the provided solution

 ### Role of DSA in this?
 Data structures play a crucial role in E-commerce systems by enabling efficient retrieval, and management of data.
 They are fundamental components that help E-commerce platforms perform various tasks such as inventory management, order processing, customer recommendations effectively.